pokiiio/node-red-contrib-sonos-notify/README.md

 To use this node, following parameters are required.

-## Address
+ - Address

-A local IP address of the target Sonos device.
+     - A local IP address of the target Sonos device.

-## Port
+ - Port

-A port number of the target Sonos devices.
+     - A port number of the target Sonos devices.

+## Experimental Feature : Auto Device Discovery (from ver.
+0.1.0)
+If parameters above are not configured, this node will search Sonos devices on the local network and notify music update of all Sonos devices found.

 # Usage